strathausen/vimify/README.markdown

 ## todo

-Make the code nicer!
-Use spawn or something to avoid using temporary files.
-The html parsing is a little bit ugly.
 All this is just a quick prototype.
+Here's what I think could be done in the future:

+- Make the code more elegant!
+- Use spawn or something to avoid using temporary files.
+- The html parsing is a little bit ugly.
-Add more detailed tests.
+- Add more detailed tests.
+- Have it work on windows.

 ## author